isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-check-for-fleas/index.md

 - Despite being small in body size, dog fleas can be seen using naked eyes.
 Also,fleas jump and hop from one hostto another with their strong legs.
 - Therefore, I must have been getting it wrong as the flea treatments only provided short-lived solutions.
 - Over the years, I have learned the need to have the right information about fleas'signs and symptomson my dog and the useful products for controlling the bugs.
-- **Surely:�**You would like to learn from my experience; rather than yours!
+- **Surely:**You would like to learn from my experience; rather than yours!
 I have learned how to manage my cat and the pest that affects it the hard way.
 - Therefore, read on to learn the various signs, symptoms,recommended treatments, and safety precautions to take while considering fleas on your dog.
-**So, how do you free your dog from fleas?�**
+**So, how do you free your dog from fleas?**
-After a careful analysis of expert veterinary information combined with the vast experience with dealing with my dogs, in this guide, **I will aim to answer the following questions:�**
+After a careful analysis of expert veterinary information combined with the vast experience with dealing with my dogs, in this guide, **I will aim to answer the following questions:**
 # Why do fleas keep coming back?
 Fleas thrive excellently in warm summer months and wet spring months but may appear at any time.
 However, after the flea appears in your residence, getting rid of them will be a daunting task.
 While you start on the journey to fight fleas in your residence and on your dog, fleas have a particular advantage that makes them very hardy.
 Here the particular flea advantages: